aarthi-a13/Patient_Management/README.md

 A comprehensive Spring Boot application providing REST APIs for healthcare management and user data.
 The application includes secure endpoints for patient management and public endpoints for user data retrieved from JSONPlaceholder.
+It also integrates with the Healthcare Utility library for event processing and audit logging.

 ## Tech Stack